-Dennis Rock Carling
+Dennis (Denis?)
+Rock Carling

 1906-1992.
 Dennis Rock Carling was Superintendent of the Rugby Locomotive Testing station.
 He was a son of Sir Ernest Rock Carling FRCS, an eminent surgeon and specialist in radiology who justified an entry in Oxford Dictionary of National Biography.
-It is probable that the son's meticulous work on locomotive testing should also have been worthy of an entry in the same work (the absence of any reference to his son's work shows the weakness of the current ODNB entry, and to an extent the cxrumbling nature of this national "treasure").
+It is probable that the son's meticulous work on locomotive testing should also have been worthy of an entry in the same work (the absence of any reference to his son's work shows the weakness of the current ODNB entry, and to an extent the crumbling nature of this national "treasure").

 Phil Atkins (e-mail to KPJ) notes that DRC used to come in the NRM Reading Room in early years, a delightful old chap who had a distinctive 'chewy' way of speaking, which the late John Click (who worked with him at Rugby and who died exactly 20 years ago now, coincident with Phil's mother) who also came in, could mimic to a tee (see series of articles by Fred Rich).
 I am not sure where he served his time, but I think he worked for BP subsequently.
 I think he was involved with the first three LMS Garratts which it was found when on the hump at Toton the rear coupled wheels came up through the cab floor, so slots and covers were provided on the later 30 production engines.
 I fancy he had some personal recollections of the Kitson-Still loco (see below).
 During what proved to be some of his final visits he enquired on behalf of someone in South America the possibility of getting copies of a full set of 9F drawings, possiby with new construction in mind.
 It was not feasible then, but would be now, if expense was no object!
 He was the penultimate survivor of Mallard's record run, the last being Norman Newsome.
 I only wished I'd asked him more about Rugby than I did, amazingly in 1976 the NRM was able to acquire the full archive from the by then derelict Test Plant, from which asbestos sound proofing was hanging from the walls.
-This included fascinating pre-war corres which anticipated testing a P2 there, shades of Vitry.
+This included fascinating pre-war correspondence which anticipated testing a P2 there, shades of Vitry.
 It was designed to handle a 4-8-4 or 2-10-2 if necessary.

 Books